 \subsubsection{Path for UAV-2}

-\begin{bullets} \blt[path UAV-2] \begin{bullets} \blt[goal]The idea is to start by first planning the path of UAV-2 by finding the shortest path (e.g. via Dijkstra's algorithm) from the given $\loc_2[0]=\loc_2(0)$ \blt[graph] \begin{bullets} \blt[destination]to the nearest point in $\destsetut\subset\nodesetut$ \blt[nodes]through a graph with node set $\nodesetut$. \blt[edges]In this graph, two nodes $\loc$ and $\loc'$ are connected if they are adjacent in $\grid$, which will be denoted as $(\loc,\loc')\in\adjset$. \blt[weights]Since the objective in \eqref{eq:trajproblem} is the connection time, the weight of an edge $(\loc,\loc')$ can be set to $\|\loc-\loc'\|$ since this distance is proportional to the time it takes for UAV-2 to travel from $\loc$ to $\loc'$ at full speed~$\maxuavspeed$. \end{bullets}
+\begin{bullets} \blt[path UAV-2] \begin{bullets} \blt[goal]The idea is to start by first planning the path of UAV-2 by finding the shortest path (e.g. via Dijkstra's algorithm) from the given $\loc_2[0]=\loc_2(0)$ \blt[graph] \begin{bullets} \blt[destination]to the nearest point in $\destsetut\subset\nodesetut$ \blt[nodes]through a graph $\graphuavtwo$ with node set $\nodesetut$. \blt[edges]In this graph, two nodes $\loc$ and $\loc'$ are connected if and only if $(\loc,\loc')\in\adjset$, where $\adjset$ denotes the set of all pairs of points in $\grid$ that are adjacent. \blt[weights]\arevtwo{Since the objective is to minimize the connection time,} the weight of an edge $(\loc,\loc')$ can be set to $\|\loc-\loc'\|$ since this distance is proportional to the time it takes for UAV-2 to travel from $\loc$ to $\loc'$ at full speed~$\maxuavspeed$. \end{bullets}

 \blt[waypoints] This procedure produces a path $\{\loc_2[0],\loc_2[1],\ldots, \loc_2[\numwp_0-1]\}$, where $\numwp_0$ is the length of the shortest path. \blt[summary]\arev{The algorithm is summarized as Algorithm~\ref{algo:trajtwo}.} \end{bullets} \end{bullets}